 Quitting Safari on your iPhone or iPad does not close all the tabs (like it usually does on the Mac).
 When you have a ton of tabs open in Safari, you’ve had to close each of the tabs individually even if you wanted to close all the tabs.
 Simultaneously?
 Well, sir, not possible.

 Or that’s what we thought till this one little tip came up.
 Check out how you can close all tabs at once using a simple workaround in Safari no matter what iDevice you use.
 Just make sure you run iOS 7 or later.

-- This will close all tabs.
-And put Safari into Private mode.
+This will close all tabs.
+And put Safari into the Private mode.

 As is clear, this is a workaround and not a real solution.
 It looks like Apple did not think of adding an extra feature to Safari to let you close all open tabs (probably because you don’t want to accidentally tap on it).
 But when you have a lot of open tabs and you just want to start afresh, this handy tip might be useful.